Scandal-UK/DansKataTests/StringCalculatorKata/ReadMe.md

-﻿_Note: I stopped when it said to "stop here if you're a beginner"!_
+﻿_Note: I stopped when it said to "stop here if you're a beginner"!
+However, I had finished this kata in 20 minutes but I did not have the heart to continue..._

 # Before you start